luckylooke/dragular/readme.markdown

 #### `options.accepts`

 You can set `accepts` to a method with the following signature: `(el, target, source, sibling)`.
 It'll be called to make sure that an element `el`, that came from container `source`, can be dropped on container `target` before a `sibling` element.
 The `sibling` can be `null`, which would mean that the element would be placed as the last element in the container.
 Note that if `options.copy` is set to `true`, `el` will be set to the copy, instead of the originally dragged element.
+Applied with options provided with initialisation of target container.

 Also note that **the position where a drag starts is always going to be a valid place where to drop the element**, even if `accepts` returned `false` for all cases.

+#### `options.canBeAccepted`

+Same as options.accepts but applied with options provided with initialisation of source container.

 #### `options.copy`